Amador County Fair Information

 - All returning youth members, must complete enrollment in 4-H by October 15th of the current program year.

 - All new youth members, must complete enrollment in 4-H by December 1st of the current program year.

-2. Youth must attend 80% of all monthly community club meetings and project meetings held from the time they enroll in 4-H to the Monday of Fair in the current program year.
+- Youth members must attend 80% of all monthly community club meetings held from the time they enroll in 4-H to the Monday of Fair in the current program year.

-5. Fair entry forms with required club and/or project leader signatures must be submitted by the member to the fair office by the deadline stated in the fair premium book.
+- Paper fair entry forms with required club and/or project leader signatures and online entries must be submitted by the youth member to the fair office by the deadline stated in the fair premium book.

-1. 4-H project animals are to be under the immediate control of the 4-H owner.
-If the animal is kept at a place other than the 4-H owner’s home or property, a letter with full explanation of facts will be written to the Amador County 4-H Extension Office within 10 days.
+- 4-H project animals are to be under the immediate control of the 4-H owner.
+If the animal is kept at a place other than the 4-H owner’s home or property, a letter with full explanation of facts will be written to the Amador County 4-H Ext.
+Office within 10 days.

-3. State 4-H policy outlines age requirements for membership in the large livestock projects.
+- State 4-H policy outlines age requirements for membership in the large livestock projects.
 Primary members (under the age of 9 as of January 1) will not be allowed to enroll in any project that requires large animal ownership, handling or exhibition.
 Primary members may not enroll in large animal projects such as: beef, dairy goat, market goat, horse, sheep, or swine projects.
-Primary members may enroll in the following small animal projects: rabbit, cavy, poultry, Pygmy and Nigerian Dwarf goats.
+Primary members may enroll in the following small animal projects: rabbits, cavies, poultry, Pygmy, and Nigerian Dwarf goats.

-4. Livestock ownership requirements for large/small animals will be as stated in the the CFDA's 2017 State Rules for California Fairs and Amador County Fair Premium Book.
-In case of an emergency or excused absence at the time of fair contact the fair office for current policy on allowing another member to show your animal for conformation.
+- Livestock ownership requirements for large/small animals will be as stated in the Amador County Fair Premium Book.
+In case of an emergency or excused absence at the time of fair contact the fair for current policy on allowing another member to show your animal for conformation.
 All Horse Lease Agreements must be turned into the Amador County 4-H Ext.
 Office within 120 days before fair.

-1. Work must be created and/or owned by the 4-H exhibitor enrolled in a home arts project.
+- All Home Arts work must be created and/or owned by the 4-H exhibitor enrolled in a home arts project..